hmrc/sbt-bobby/README.md

 The table lists violations and warnings at the top (with a level of `ERROR` or `WARN` respectively), and those with no issues after that with a level of `INFO`.
 Each row represents one dependency in the build, and where it is pulled in transitively, the actual dependency in your build that caused it to be pulled in will be shown in the 'Via' column.
-This is useful as in the case of a transitive violation it tells you what you need to change in order to fix it.
+This is useful as in the case of a transitive violation as it tells you what you need to change in order to fix it.

 Note that the KEY and colour coding is only applicable when outputting to the console.
 There is a `bobby-report.txt` file generated